-A new Chick-fil-A was approved for construction right off campus, at the northeast corner of Presidential Drive and Colonel Glenn Highway, near Wright State University (WSU).
-The restaurant plans to be open by the start of the Fall 2026 semester.
+A new Chick-fil-A was proposed for construction right off campus, at the northeast corner of Presidential Drive and Colonel Glenn Highway, near Wright State University (WSU).

 This location will have indoor and outdoor seating, accommodated with 74 approved parking spots.
 In addition, there will be two drive-thru lanes.

-The approval for this project came from the Beavercreek Planning Committee at their latest monthly meeting, which takes place on the first of each month.
+The project was proposed at the Beavercreek Planning Committee (BPC) at their latest monthly meeting, which takes place on the first of each month.
 The committee voted 4-1 in favor of the restaurant.
+The project is continuing to move through the city's review process to gain final approval.

-The vote against the project came from Jim Fountain.
+The vote against the project from the BCP came from Jim Fountain.
 During the meeting, he expressed concerns about departures from the original plans for that land.

 “[Chick-fil-A] is a tremendous, successful chain, but does it fit the mission of what the university wanted for that particular corner,” Fountain said.

-WSU students, such as Bethany Crank, a Sign Language Interpreting major at WSU, are intrigued to see what the new restaurant will be like and how it will compare to the existing Chick-fil-A on N. Fairfield Road.
+WSU students, such as Bethany Crank, a Sign Language Interpreting major at WSU, are intrigued to see what a new restaurant would be like and how it would compare to the existing Chick-fil-A on N. Fairfield Road.

 “I'm hoping it's a bigger location, because the one closer to [the] Fairfield Mall is always a nightmare, specifically the drive-thru,” Crank said.